w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ##### Applying “structure” to Non-Web Documents and Software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “a Web page” with “non-web documents or software” and replacing “collection of Web pages” with “set of documents or set of software programs”.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “a web page” with “non-web documents or software” and replacing “collection of web pages” with “set of documents or set of software programs”.

 With these substitutions, it would read: